-So, finally we have come to this.
-More and more worthless articles are being added to the web, more pathetic quality videos are being uploaded, more run of the mills ebook are being produced and shared on SlideShare and on and on.
+So, finally, we have come to this.
+More and more worthless articles are being added to the web, more pathetic quality videos are being uploaded, more run of the mill ebooks are being produced and shared on SlideShare and on and on.
 The problem is everybody around is aware of this but nobody dares to accept this.
 A classic elephant in the room problem!

 Do Not Produce Garbage

 I have seen people creating a long list of keywords for say 250 keywords and they just mail that list to their content marketing department so that they can produce 250 articles within the next few days.
 Sounds awesome?
 Of course, it sounds.
 But in the mad rush to secure higher rankings in a set of new keywords and getting the bigger marketing pie, we often tend to ignore something very important.